 Solemn High Mass

 The Sunday Solemn High Mass at 10:00 am is the highlight of the week for many at St. Mark's.
 Our High Mass uses incense every Sunday and enjoys high quality music from gifted musicians who are mostly volunteer.
-The Men of the Choir sing the Minor Propers, and when the choir is on summer break, a cantor leads the music.
-The language is Rite Two from the Book of Common Prayer, although the text of the Ordinary of the Mass is often traditional English or Latin due to the choral settings.
-The Gloria and the Creed are usually sung by the congregation, whereas the Kyrie, Sanctus, and Agnus Dei are sung by the full choir, however, exceptions to this practice are made.
+The men of the choir sing the minor propers, and when the choir is on summer break, a cantor leads the music.
+The language is Rite 2 from the Book of Common Prayer, although the text of the Ordinary of the Mass is often traditional English or Latin due to the choral settings.
+The Gloria and the Creed are usually sung by the congregation, whereas the Kyrie, Sanctus, and Agnus Dei are sung by the full choir.
 This service lasts approximately one hour and fifteen minutes, and nursery care is available.
 Refreshments are served following High Mass in the Parish Hall.
 As you exit the front doors of the church, enter through the gate to your right, and you will see the Lanai and Parish Hall to your left.

 Evensong & Benediction